 Practical flooring is a must in mud rooms, so it’s important taking time to decide the best flooring option for your home.
 Surfaces that you can easily deep clean are your best bet – think hardwearing tiles or lino.

 Again, if you’re building your mud room from the ground up, it’s always worth thinking outside the box and introducing clever, multifunctional elements into your space… why not include a wetroom-inspired tiled area with floor drainage?
-You can use the dedicated space hose down muddy boots and pets.
+You can use the dedicated space to hose down muddy boots and pets.

 Boot room décor ideas